 Egg whites are very low in calories, have no fat, no cholesterol, and are loaded with protein.
 The egg white is less likely than the yolk to harbor dangerous salmonella, but due to the health risks that raw eggs present, consumption is highly discouraged by medical experts.
 (The yolk is very high in cholesterol, containing more than two-thirds of the recommended daily limit of 300 mg!
 The good news is the yolk has many health strengths necessary for immunity, healthy skin, nerves and vision.
 The yolk contains good amounts of B Vitamins, Vitamin A, iron and riboflavin)

 You may feel guilty about snacking, but snacks aren't necessarily bad.
 In fact, mini meals several times a day can be beneficial.
 Here's how:

 Power Snacks: (Protein rich)

 Source: Department of Agriculture

 Many have had success with soup diets, although they do take a little getting used to.
-They are very popular amoung many, the diet is based on the fact that liquid aliments, such as soups, which are low in calories, will make you feel full and you will not feel the need to eat anything else.
+They are very popular among many, the diet is based on the fact that liquid aliments, such as soups, which are low in calories, will make you feel full and you will not feel the need to eat anything else.
 These soup diets are also very healthy, especially the soy bean and cabbage soups.
 These vegetables are very rich in protein and have low amounts of fats.
 In fact medics have been recommending these types of soups for many tens of years now, for these certain reasons.
 Many advertised diets, such as the South Beach diet or Weight Watchers include assortments of soups, especially soy bean and lentil.
 These foods are very efficient in weight loosing because they are easy to digest and contain far fewer calories than any other aliment.

-A proper diet and exercise are the
+A proper diet and exercise are the mainstays

-eating habits and increasing daily physical activity.
+and increasing daily physical activity.

 lack of sleep is known as insomnia and is termed as sleeplessness.
 Sleep is a